ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 *  ``amdgpu``

-   At the command line, add the ``amdgpu`` option to enable AMDGPU driver installation.
+   At the command line, add the ``amdgpu`` option to enable AMD GPU Driver installation.

    .. note::

-      This option must be in the list of ``.run <options>`` for AMDGPU driver installation.
+      This option must be in the list of ``.run <options>`` for AMD GPU Driver installation.

-   For example, to install the AMDGPU driver with no other options, the command line is as follows:
+   For example, to install the AMD GPU Driver with no other options, the command line is as follows:

    .. code-block:: shell